nehalecky/CS7637-Knowledge-Based-AI/07_Frames_A_powerful_and__.md

 ## Framing a Sentence

 Find the *action* in the sentence.
-The action dictates what the frame contains in terms of both its *slots* and *fillers*.
+The action dictates what slots the frame contains, and it's keys and values.

 ### *Example*: Ashok ate a frog.